Preview Mode Links will not work in preview mode

 Roland

-over thirteen years ago
+almost fourteen years ago

 A good manager should look at an employee as nothing more than a human resource.
 Jobs should be eliminated if doing so makes the company leaner and more competitive in the market.
 Because of the high cost of maintaining a single employee, a good manager seeks to work the human resource as hard as he can and for as little money as he can until modernization allows him to eliminate the employee all together.
 This is just good business.